castai/docs/docs/guides/autoscaling-policies.md

 In that case, computing capacity can be increased by adding in additional worker nodes.
 CAST AI's cluster autoscaler provides mechanism to handle this with _CPU utilization scale up policy_.
 Having this policy applied, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
 When sustained increased CPU load is detected, autoscaler automatically adds a new node to try to redistribute load more evenly.
+Depending on the underlying cloud service provider, this process can take a few minutes.
+Meanwhile, autoscaler will not attempt to add a new node if addition is already in progress.

 ### Configuration
 Autoscaler's scale up policy is set by adjusting thresholds for average cluster CPU load in percentages and evaluation period in seconds.